 Where We Stand:

-The Academy of Managed Care Pharmacy (AMCP) supports compensation for pharmacists providing direct patient care services.
+AMCP supports compensation for pharmacists providing direct patient care services.
 Prescription medications have become the primary option for the treatment of the vast majority of chronic conditions, and pharmacists are uniquely qualified by virtue of their specialized training to serve as the medication expert within the patient care team.
 Services provided by pharmacists are a vital part of comprehensive patient care, especially when delivered in collaboration with other health care providers.
 It is important to note these services may be provided in addition to or distinct from the direct dispensing of prescription medications.
-Recognition for these services through a commensurate increase in pharmacist compensation (in addition to dispensing fees) is often appropriate.
+Pharmacists continue to be the most accessible health care professional and are often the first point of contact by a patient.
+Recognition as providers and reimbursement for these services is appropriate.

 AMCP defines the pharmacists’ role in collaborative care as:

-Patient care services provided by pharmacists should include, but are not limited to, the following elements:
+Patient care services provided by pharmacists may include, but are not limited to, the following elements:

-- Assessment of therapeutic needs, such as the identification of both treated and untreated medical conditions;
+- Assessment of therapeutic needs, such as the identification of both treated and untreated medical conditions or drug therapy issues;

 - Assessment of patient knowledge of their medical conditions and their treatment plan;